Wessex Formation: Palaeoenvironment

 The palaeoenvironment of the Wessex Formation is considered to have been semi-arid, and has variously been compared to chaparral or macchia Mediterranean shrubland.
 The dominant trees were conifers of the extinct family Cheirolepidiaceae belonging to the genera Pseudofrenelopsis and Watsoniocladus, both of which have reduced xerophytic leaves adapted to arid conditions.
 Tree cover is thought to have been thin, and concentrated near waterways.
 The ground cover is thought to have consisted of xerophytic ferns.
+Wildfires were common occurrences, as evidenced by preserved charred vegetation.

 Fauna

+The Wessex Formation likely spans several million years of deposition, and not all taxa are likely to have been contemporaneous.

 Invertebrates

 Invertebrates are commonly preserved in the Wessex Formation.
 Freshwater bivalves can be found including unionids such as Margaritifera, Nippononaia, and Unio.
-These bivalves are helpful in reconstructing what the freshwater paleoenvironment may have been like during the formation's deposition.
+These bivalves help reconstruct what the freshwater paleoenvironment may have been like during the formation's deposition.
 Specimens of Viviparus, a genus of freshwater snail, have also been found.
-While compression fossils of insects are found in the overlying Vectis Formation, all insect fossils in the Wessex formation are found as inclusions in amber.
-Amber can be found present as a rare component in plant debris beds in the Wessex formation both on the Isle of Wight and the Isle of Purbeck, however the only significant concentration and where all of the inclusions have been found is a lag channel in the L6 plant debris horizon just south-east of Chilton Chine.
+While compression fossils of insects are found in the overlying Vectis Formation, all insect fossils in the Wessex Formation are found as inclusions in amber.
+Amber can be found present as a rare component in plant debris beds in the Wessex formation both on the Isle of Wight and the Isle of Purbeck, however, the only significant concentration and where all of the inclusions have been found is a lag channel in the L6 plant debris horizon just south-east of Chilton Chine.
 Only four species from the amber have been formally described, Cretamygale chasei a mygalomorph spider, Dungeyella gavini Libanodiamesa simpsoni, both chironomid midges, as well as Embolemopsis maryannae, a embolemid parasitic wasp.
 However a table of undescribed taxa has been given, and several images of some of the undescribed taxa have been released from various sources, including multiple chironomids, and a therevid dipteran.